bwynneHEP/SimplePetScanner/README.md

 For the detector background, the detector geometry (Siemens or Explorer) should be specified, Lu176 decays will be assumed.

 ### --sourceOffsetMM
 Shift the linear source in the negative direction of the y-axis.
-If this argument is non-zero and provided along the --nAluminiumSleeves argument, the sensitivity phantom is shifted as well.
+If this argument is non-zero and provided along with the --nAluminiumSleeves argument, the sensitivity phantom is shifted as well.

 ### --phantomLengthMM
-Regardless of the radioactive source, a polyethylene cylindrical phantom will be simulated in the centre of the detector.
-Set the length of the phantom in mm with this argument.
+Set the length of the phantom in mm.
 If a linear radioisotope source is selected, the length of the capillary will be equivalent to the length of the phantom.
+This option will set the length of the scatter phantom or the sensitivity phantom depending on which one is selected.

 ### --outputFileName
 Override the default output file name (hits.csv) to allow multiprocessing.